 If you’re investing in a business analytics system, you don’t want it to be obsolete in a year.
 Plan to implement software that will last at least ten years.
 The business analytics system you select for your business needs to be scalable.
 Find out what the limitations are on the scale and reporting capability of your system so you can make the best decision about whether the software is right for you.

-Choosing a Business Analytics provider is a task that should be given serious consideration.
+Choosing a Business Analytics software provider is a task that should be given serious consideration.
 This Business Analytics system comparison is meant to be used as a starting point to guide IT professionals who are tasked with making this decision.